cal-poly-dxhub/immunization-indicator-classifier/README.md

 This project provides two effective methods for mapping patient conditions to CDSi codes:
 - A **LLM-based approach** for direct classification.
 - A **SNOMED-to-CDSi mapping approach**, leveraging structured medical terminology.

-Both methods enable improved automation in clinical decision support systems by efficiently linking patient conditions to the appropriate immunization guidelines.